incongruousm/blog/_posts/2015-10-02-google-login-and-owin.md

    2. asp.net returns an HTTP 401 due to the `Authorise` attribute
    3. Cookie authentication provider intercepts this and returns an HTTP 302 to `/account/login`
    4. The Account Controller adds a "Google" challenge and returns another HTTP 401
-   5. Google authentication provider interceptns the challenge and initiates a Google login
+   5. Google authentication provider intercepts the challenge and initiates a Google login

 The `returnUrl` parameter for `Login` matches the default value of `CookieAuthenticationOptions.ReturnUrlParameter`.
 The cookie middleware appends a parameter of this name to the query string when it makes a login redirect.
 The earlier magic of the `/signin-google` route will pick this up post-auth and send the user back to the URL they originally tried to access.